RMLio/prov4itdata-web-app/docs/REPORT.md

 Unlike the Flickr API, the [Imgur API](https://apidocs.imgur.com/) uses OAuth 2.0.
 When making requests for protected resources it suffices to add a bearer token to the HTTP headers.

-- [ ] TODO @gdm list all data fields that are being mapped
-- [ ] TODO @gdm showcase how this difference in requests makes no difference in the RML Mapping doc: include the logical source snippets for each below.

 The data fields mapped from the Imgur image resources are

 - `id`: a unique identifier for that image